 Best Practices - Configuring Cisco ACS 5 server for TACACS+ authentication with Gaia OS

 Note: This document does not replace the Cisco ACS formal documentation.
 Please refer to Cisco ACS documentation for information about other topics.
+This document was created based on Check Point lab and specific Cisco ACS version.

-Note: The default shell to /bin/bash for TACACS+ users is not supported, and TACP-0 and TACP-15 roles are used for Privilege Escalation.
+Note: The default shell /bin/bash for TACACS+ users is not supported, and TACP-0 and TACP-15 roles are used for Privilege Escalation.

 Configure network device and AAA client